benchling/app-examples-python/examples/chem-sync-local-flask/WORKSHOP.md

 ### Install the App on the tenant

+> ✅ This step has already been completed for you prior to the workshop.

 In order to use our new app on the tenant, we'll first have to install it.
 Navigate to the `Version History` tab on the developer console, and click `Install` on our app version (there should only be a single version for now).

 ![image info](./docs/install-app.gif)

 ### Create Benchling Dependencies for the App

+> ✅ This step has already been completed for you prior to the workshop.

 If you examine the `configuration` section of `manifest.yaml`, you'll see our App expects a few configuration items: